 Summer permit, not previously registered: $21

 Fines: Moving violations are paid or appealed through the Alpine, Texas, Municipal Judges office and/or through the Brewster County Justice of the Peace.
-Campus Parking violations are paid or appealed through the University Department of Public Safety office.
+Campus Parking violations are paid or appealed through the University Police Department.
 The parking fines are as follows:

 Student parking citation appeals shall be adjudicated through the Student Traffic Court.
-All Parking citation appeals must be scheduled for appeals court at the University Department of Public Safety within ten (10) class days of citation issuance.
-It is the violator’s duty to contact the U.D.P.S. office and fill out the proper forms in person.
+All Parking citation appeals must be scheduled for appeals court at the University Police Department within ten (10) class days of citation issuance.
+It is the violator’s duty to contact the U.P.D. office and fill out the proper forms in person.
 The schedule for the Student Traffic Court can be obtained at the Student Government Association (SGA) office.
 Decisions of the SGA office are final.

 Bicycles are subject to the same traffic laws and regulations as motorized vehicles, including adherence to traffic signs and signals, traveling with the flow of traffic, and yielding the right-of-way to pedestrians.
 Violations are subject to municipal or county citations.
 Specific rules and regulations as they pertain to the use of bicycles on campus are as follows:

 Bicycles must obey all motor vehicle laws in regard to signs, signals and speed limits.